-This year, Doxa has released a number of “anniversary” timekeepers that celebrate the brand’s first semicentennial in the business of making professional diving watches.
-While the blackfaced Sharkhunter and the silver-faced Searambler attracted their fair share of attention from collectors and, um, more normal enthusiasts alike, it was the DOXA Sub 300 “Black Lung” Limited Edition automatic diver that broke the brand’s own sales record with the whole bunch of watches being pre-ordered during the first 24 hours after registration officially commenced.
+This year, Doxa has released a number of “anniversary” timekeepers that celebrate the brand’s first semicentennial in the business of making professional diving tools.
+While the blackfaced Sharkhunter and the silver-faced Searambler attracted their fair share of attention from collectors and, um, more normal enthusiasts alike, it was the DOXA Sub 300 “Black Lung” Limited Edition automatic diver that broke the brand’s own sales record with the whole bunch being pre-ordered during the first 24 hours after registration officially commenced.

 Through its not particularly long history, Doxa used to experiment with different styles and different niches.
 Even during the last decade alone, there was a surprisingly inexpensive quartz-powered Splash and Grafic Mistero models designed to compete with “entry-premium” Japanese chronographs, and there also was a deliberately vintage-styled dressy Chateau des Monts 120th Anniversary powered by a hand-wound Unitas pocket watch caliber.
 Still, it looks like recently the brand’s management finally decided to concentrate all efforts on keeping the niche where Doxa S.A. is at its strongest: the divers.

 Yes, with current public demand for all things vintage, it would be stupid not to ride the wave when you have something special to offer and the Swiss brand does that in style.
 Their new DOX Sub 300 “Black Lung”, for example, is offered as a re-issue of a watch that was originally sold back in 1967 together with US Divers: an American subsidiary of the legendary French-based maker of diving equipment that was later renamed as Aqua Lung America.

 Known among enthusiasts as the “Black Lung,” the experimental model was manufactured at a low volume (I am not even sure if it ever graduated past the prototype status) and introduced that classic exterior design that Doxa divers are mostly associated with these days.

 Case, Bezel & Strap